bugsbugsbux/notes-on-nix/notes-on-nix.md

 { pkgs, ... }: # specify which arguments you intend to use

 # Let's use the simplified module structure (no "options" and not
-# putting option definitions into a "config" field) in this example:
+# putting option-definitions into a "config" field) in this example:
 {
     imports = [ ./hardware-configuration.nix ];
     environment.systemPackages = with pkgs; [ git ];